 Sleep disorders are extremely common today.
 I treat a number of different types of sleep disorders.
 Sleep disorders can also occur as a result of a number of mental illnesses, including depression and anxiety.
 Mental illnesses can also contribute to sleep disorders.
-Please visit my page on Sleep Disorders.
+For information on treatment, please visit my page on Sleep Disorders.

 - Medical/Psychiatric Disorders

 Certain medical conditions may cause psychiatric disorders or complicate the health status of an individual undergoing psychiatric treatment.
 Expert care is required to diagnose and treat "co-morbid" medical and psychiatric illness.
-Please visit my page on Medical/Psychiatric Disorders.
+Learn more by visiting my page on Medical/Psychiatric Disorders.

 Patients Visit from Many Countries

 My practice includes treating people from around the world.
 Some of my patients come from outside of the United States, including Europe, the Middle East, and some Asian countries.
 Although my practice is based outside of Boston, Massachusetts, many of my patients come from other states in the US.

 Dr. David Brendel - M.D., Ph.
 Dfull credentialsdownload CV